-In connection with the acquisitions, the Company initially recognized IPR&D of \$486.7 million and goodwill of \$197.8 million.
+As of December 31, 2020, in connection with the acquisitions, the Company had goodwill of \$197.8 million and IPR&D of \$23.0 million, which are reported at fair value on the Company's Consolidated Balance Sheets.
 Intangible assets related to IPR&D assets are considered to be indefinite-lived until the completion or abandonment of the associated research and development efforts.
 During the period the assets are considered indefinite-lived, they will not be amortized but will be tested for impairment on an annual basis and between annual tests if the Company becomes aware of any events occurring or changes in circumstances that would indicate a reduction in the fair value of the IPR&D assets below their respective carrying amounts.